-Progress towards the Food and Nutrition Security Resilience Programme (FNS-REPRO):
+In this reporting period, the progress toward the Food and Nutrition Security Resilience Programme (FNS-REPRO) are as followed;

-- The key activities progresses under component of "improved inclusive access and management of local natural resources". - Facilitated establishment of community grazing systems that accommodate fodder harvesting and storage, proper stocking, and application of range management principles. - Form natural resource management committees drawn from community members and leaders in each of the 6 villages. - Development of natural resource management plans that will govern grazing, fodder harvesting/processing and storage. - Achievement: - Formation of 7 Natural Resource Management committees one in each of the 7 villages under output 1 i.e Lafweyn, Daragayeswayne, Indhocad ,Turka, Balanbal, SuufDheere & Xarqo villages
+- The key activities progresses under component of "improved inclusive access and management of local natural resources". - Facilitated establishment of community grazing systems that accommodate fodder harvesting and storage, proper stocking, and application of range management principles. - o Form natural resource management committees drawn from community members and leaders in each of the 6 villages. - Development of natural resource management plans that will govern grazing, fodder harvesting/processing and storage.

+• Achievement: